 But what if you want to experience something other than the rollercoasters and shows, cartoon characters and spell-binding entertainment?
 What if, gulp, there are other things you could do that doesn’t involve queuing for hours, or encountering large swathes of people?

-Dealchecker have put together this handy infographic which gives several options for kids and adults some amazing things to do in Orlando – including the catching a basketball game with Orlando Magic, enjoying a swan boat ride in Lake Eola or taking a dinner cruise from Clearwater Harbor.
+Dealchecker have put together this handy infographic which gives several options for kids and adults for things to do in Orlando other than theme parks – including the catching a basketball game with Orlando Magic, enjoying a swan boat ride in Lake Eola or taking a dinner cruise from Clearwater Harbor.

 • Lisa from Travel Loving Family suggests that it’s important to give yourself a theme park break, and a visit to International Drive is a must.
 Check out all the attractions and shops there including Pirate’s Grove Adventure Golf and the odd but fascinating museum Ripley’s Believe It or Not!